pakkinlau/gites/README.md

 1. Consider varying needs from the diversity of potential users.
 Adding / editing the package to provide more methods.
 Such as:
 - Renaming a repo. `RenameManager()`
+- Hard resolve conflicts for a repo (one-side overwrite): When remote and local is not consistent.
+Delete either one and then overwrite.

 2. Documentation: Use sphinx and readthedoc to produce an effective documentation to the user.
 Highlight, screenshot the features of the package as an image, or a video.